gyttja/david.gyttja.com/content/post/2016-01-10-crashplan-eating-up-timemachine-backups.md

 Done!

 After I did the above, I triggered a new TimeMachine backup, checked the logs, no more errors!
 And I checked my hard drive: I had now gained 18GB of space!
 TimeMachine was finally able to delete/trim the old unused Mobile Backups! :)

----

-_Update 2016-02-03: changed the find script to case-insensitive `-iname crashplan.app`._